-AMEC was present on site for critical material placement.
+AMEC was present on site for critical, non-routine aspects of foundation preparation and fill placement.
 During this period AMEC verified that construction methods employed were consistent with design expectations during dam construction, material specifications were adhered to and that the monitoring and testing requirements were understood by MPMC personnel.
-This time was also used to verify that daily technical/progress reports were being completed properly, site and AMEC home office responsibilities were thoroughly understood by all parties, and lines of communication between the site and AMEC office-based support were clearly established and functional.
-Once AMEC was satisfied that the MPMC's field inspectors were fully trained and prepared to undertake the construction monitoring and reporting role with primarily remote support required by AMEC, AMEC reduced their monitoring presence to monthly visits.
-Actual timing varied somewhat to align with key construction activities such as foundation preparation and approval, and till core trench approval.
+This time was also used to verify that daily technical/progress reports were being completed properly, QA/QC and reporting responsibilities were thoroughly understood by all parties, and lines of communication between the site and AMEC office-based support were clearly established and functional.
+Once AMEC was satisfied that the MPMC's field inspectors were fully trained and prepared to undertake the construction monitoring and reporting role with primarily remote support required by AMEC, AMEC reduced their monitoring presence to monthly visits, with monitoring of construction progress carried out via reports and photographs issued by MPMC.
+Actual timing of AMEC's site visits varied somewhat to align with key construction activities such as foundation preparation and approval, and till core trench approval.

-Stage 7 constructions involved raising the crest of the embankment to a minimum elevation of 960.1m began mid spring with placement of upstream fill (Zone U), and was completed by mid fall with placement of NAG rock (ZONE C).
-The majority of construction monitoring was conducted directly by MPMC field inspectors with submission of daily reports to AMEC during placement of critical materials Till Core (Zone S) and Filter (Zone F).
+Stage 7 construction involved raising the crest of the embankment to a minimum elevation of 960.1 m.
+The 2011 construction began mid spring with placement of upstream fill (Zone U), and was completed by mid November with placement of NAG rock (ZONE C).
+The majority of construction monitoring was conducted directly by MPMC field inspectors with submission of daily reports to AMEC during placement of critical materials, comprising Till Core (Zone S) and Filter (Zone F).
 Zone S and Zone F placement was conducted by Peterson Contracting Ltd (contractor).
-Zone U, Transition (Zone T) and rockfill (Zone C) was placed by MPMC directly.
+Zone U, Transition (Zone T) and rockfill (Zone C) fills were placed by MPMC directly.
 The abutment preparations were also conducted by MPMC.
-Please refer to Section 5.3 to a complete step by step methodology with regard to fill placement.